 The three major recipients of KF support for text preservation are:

-The work of the Tibetan Buddhist Resource Center (TBRC) is a prime example of the outstanding impact KF funding can make when matched with ideal partners.
-TBRC’s vast and unique vision of digitally preserving the literature of the Tibetan people, realized by concrete, actionable goals has significantly affected the future of Buddhism far beyond the scope of TBRC’s founding vision.
-Between 1999 and 2014, TBRC scanned more than 18,000 volumes (9.5 million pages), continuously making them accessible in digital formats on and offline, and developed a robust model for preservation that can be replicated in any language for any topic.
+The work of the Buddhist Digital Resource Center (BDRC) is a prime example of the outstanding impact KF funding can make when matched with ideal partners.
+BDRC’s vast and unique vision of digitally preserving the literature of the Tibetan people, realized by concrete, actionable goals has significantly affected the future of Buddhism far beyond the scope of BDRC’s founding vision.
+Between 1999 and 2014, under its original name the Tibetan Buddhist Resource Center (TBRC), the organization scanned more than 18,000 volumes (9.5 million pages), continuously making them accessible in digital formats on and offline, and developed a robust model for preservation that can be replicated in any language for any topic.

 E. Gene Smith founded TBRC in 1999 to collect, preserve, organize, digitize, and disseminate Tibetan literature.
 The result is a modern digital library unlike any other, an unparalleled collection of texts that illuminate more than 1,300 years of Tibetan literature.
 The texts include not only philosophical and religious treatises, but works on traditional medicine, astrology, astronomy, alchemy, art, history, geography, biography, grammar, folk culture, and poetry.

-By using the latest digital technology, TBRC is helping to ensure that the treasures of this world wisdom heritage will not be lost or endangered again due to political, social, or natural disasters, and will be available for future generations.
-Khyentse Foundation is committed to supporting the work of the Tibetan Buddhist Resource Center and continuing Gene’s legacy.
+By using the latest digital technology, BDRC is helping to ensure that the treasures of this world wisdom heritage will not be lost or endangered again due to political, social, or natural disasters, and will be available for future generations.
+Khyentse Foundation is committed to supporting the work of the BDRC and continuing Gene’s legacy.

 Fragile Palm Leaves Foundation